Trees & the Law

 The importance of trees has been recognised in law for a very long time: Over 3000 years ago in Babylon, the Code of Hammurabi set out a wide range of laws, including Statute 80 which held that If any man, without the knowledge of the owner of a garden, fell a tree in a garden he shall pay half a mina in money (that's very roughly £100 in today's money but no doubt a substantial penalty for the average Babylonian!)
 It could be worse: under an old German law a person who peeled bark off a tree was to have his navel cut out, nailed to the peeled part of the tree and driven around until his intestines were would around the tree… It's unclear if this was ever enacted, but it sounds like an effective deterrent!
 In modern times the legislation associated with trees is perhaps less brutal, but it is extensive: The Law of Trees, Forest and Hedges by Dr Charles Mynors, Stephanie Hall and Elizabeth Nicholls runs to over 1000 pages!

-While these articles are intended to answer some of the questions as to what tree owners and managers can and can't do,
+The short items below are intended to answer some of the questions as to what tree owners and managers can and can't do

 an introductory guide to Trees and the Law can be found in the Arboricultural Association leaflet HERE.